The hyperbolic positive energy theorem: Localised ``Maskit'' gluings

-Let $\mcH \subset \Hyp^n$ denote the equatorial plane in the Poincar\'e ball model.
+denote the equatorial hyperplane in the Poincar\'e ball model.
 So $\mcH$ is a totally geodesic hypersurface which ``cuts the hyperbolic space in half'', and its conformal completion intersects the conformal boundary of $\Hyp^n$ at the equator.
 We denote by $\Hyp^n_+$ the part of $\Hyp^n $ which lies ``above'' $\mcH$ and by $\Hyp^n_-$ the part of $\Hyp^n $ which lies ``below'' $\mcH$.
-In the half-space model, with coordinates $(z, w^i)$ so that the conformal boundary is given by $\{ z=0\}$ and the hyperbolic metric $b$ takes the form
+More precisely, $\Hyp^n_+$ is the part of $\Hyp^n$ with the height coordinate larger than or equal zero, and $\Hyp^n_-$ is the part of $\Hyp^n$ with the height coordinate smaller than or equal zero.
+(While this is completely irrelevant at this stage, we note that for typographical reasons, related to the calculations in Equation~\eqref{9XI18.2} and following, it will be convenient to think of the height as being determined by the first coordinate in $\R^n$, thus the equator on the conformal boundary will be defined as the intersection of the unit coordinate sphere in $\R^n$ with the hyperplane $\{x^1=0\}$.)